Fruitful-Network-Development/webDZ/srv/compose/platform/flask-bff/REAMME.md

 ### column naming convention:
 indicating sections are seperated by a peroid, `.`.
 The first section notates weather it is a system id, `@`, (applies for msn_id, local_id, or other sub-domain namespace ID's like taxonomy) or a system value, `#`, (nominal:txt, ordinal:tbl.plc, initiger count/natural:int, cardinal:, mass:, time_stamp:, coordinate:, length:, fiat:)
+This is then followed by the value type.
+E.g. 'text', 'int', etc.

 The portal aplication is provided the entrypoint, as a core organizing file, by `mss.comendium.<msn_id>`.